The ultimate locals guide to the Raymond Island Koala walk

 Top tips for visiting Raymond Island

-There are a few things you do need to know before you arrive on Raymond Island.
+You need to know a few things before you arrive on Raymond Island.

 Are there shops on Raymond Island?

-There are no shops or restaurants on Raymond Island but there are a couple of free BBQs that you can use to cook.
-We can’t always guarantee their cleanliness but if you are able to you can clean them off with the supplies you take over with you and have a great bbq.
+There are no shops or restaurants on Raymond Island, but there are a couple of free BBQs that you can use to cook.
+We can’t always guarantee their cleanliness, but if you can, you can clean them off with the supplies you take over with you and have a great BBQ.

-Summer months and school holiday times are the busiest and you may have to wait to use the bbq as well.
-It is always a good idea to not bring very complicated meals to cook in case the BBQs are not working or there are a lot of people waiting to use them.
+Summer months and school holiday times are the busiest, and you may have to wait to use the BBQ as well.
+It is always a good idea not to bring very complicated meals to cook in case the BBQs are not working or many people are waiting to use them.

-*If you don’t want to take food with you from home or you have to drive a long way you will find plenty of cafes in Paynesville and also a small IGA/Foodworks where you can purchase the basics but they are a little more than what you would pay in larger towns.
-If you need a larger selection of products it may be best to stop in Bairnsdale at Woolworths or Coles.
+*If you don’t want to take food with you from home or you have to drive a long way, you will find plenty of cafes in Paynesville and a large IGA where you can purchase the basics, but they are a little more than what you would pay in larger towns.
+If you need a larger selection of products, it may be best to stop in Bairnsdale at Woolworths or Coles.

 Can I picnic on Raymond Island?